 Students requiring re-sits in English and/or Mathematics will be required to do 2 days in school per week.
-Tuesday and Thursday are the current designated school days.
+Monday and Thursday are designated school days, with Tuesday, Wednesday and Friday spent in placements.

 What will I be doing during school time?